 Cook Lines & Fry Stations

 Highest heat + grease.
-Typically best suited to PU-cement with engineered traction + cove base detailing.
+Typically best suited to PU-cement with engineered traction and cove base detailing.

 • Thermal shock and hot spill tolerance